 Welcome to Austin Boxer Rescue’s Silver Hearts Permanent Foster Program.

-Silver Hearts are dogs ages 10 years and older.
+Silver Hearts are dogs ages 11-12 years and/or older or dogs with terminal medical diagnoses.
 There is no adoption fee.
 These wonderful animals just want a comfortable home to spend their remaining years.

 This program is especially for those who can provide the special care for boxers which are older and or in need of hospice care.
 To adopt a dog through the Silver Hearts program you must complete either the foster or adoption application process.
 The adoption fee is waived for the adoption of a dog in the Silver Hearts program.
-Austin Boxer Rescue will continue to pay for the Silver Hearts medical care as long as an Austin Boxer Rescue partnered veterinarian is used.
+Austin Boxer Rescue will continue to pay for vaccinations, hospice care and/or euthanasia at the end of the dogs life through an Austin Boxer Rescue partnered veterinarian.

 More info about our Silver Hearts: